Seenivasanseeni/Distributed-Math-System/Readme.md

 Master should receive and send a address of worker(slave)

-open a new connection to slave
+open a new TCP connection to slave

 Get the data from slave